tier4/AutowareArchitectureProposal.proj/design/TF.md

 3. If Localization module can satisfy the above conditions, there is no merit of using odom->base_link, and all modules should use map->base_link whenever they need a world-fixed frame.

 ### Possible Concerns
-* Above argument focusses on replacing map->odom->base_link with map->base_link, but doesn't prove that map->base_link is better.
+* Above argument focuses on replacing map->odom->base_link with map->base_link, but doesn't prove that map->base_link is better.
 If we set odom->base_link, wouldn't we have more options of frames?
   * Once we split map->base_link into map->odom and odom->base_link, we loose velocity information and uncertainty(covariance) information between them.
 We can expect more robustness if we integrate all information(odometry and output of multiple localization) at once.
   * If it is split into map->odom and odom->base_link, we have to wait for both transforms to obtain map->base_link transform.
 It is easier to estimate delay time if it is combined into one TF.
   * We think that creating odom frame using current architecture is possible.
 However, we should first discuss if we have any component that wants to use odom->base_link.
 We anticipate that it might be needed when we design safety architecture, which is out-of-scope in this proposal, but it must be added after all safety analysis is done.
 As stated above, using odom frame in Control module is not enough for safety.